Click here for Training Videos

 Choose File menu, then Import.

-Select the drive you want to import from (normally a USB flash drive or 'a:').
+Select the drive you want to import from (normally a USB flash drive).
 Click OK.

 You may import from any portable data storage device that is interpreted as a drive as well as from your own computer's hard drives.